ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/facebook-ad-library.md

 Here again, the technical solutions chosen by Facebook hinder the automatic download of these resources.
 The display of the snapshot involves a React application and API calls made using JavaScript, rather than a downloadable bundle.

+This means that ad media, such as images and videos, which make most of the time the most important part of the content, is made very hard to access to researchers.

+This also means that Facebook can trace any access to a political ad, be it by a researcher or a citizen, both to the physical person providing access, and to the person consulting the ad, even if they do not use the API to do so.

 ### Poor data integrity

-We [download regularly](https://desinfo.quaidorsay.fr/ads/dumps/) the content of the Ads Library [using its API](https://github.com/ambanum/political-ads-scraper).
-We observed that some ads get regularly removed from the library, in contradiction with Facebook's pledge to keep the data during seven years:
+In order to conduct research despite the aforementioned limitations, we [download regularly](https://desinfo.quaidorsay.fr/ads/dumps/) the content of the Ads Library using its API through [open-source code](https://github.com/ambanum/political-ads-scraper).
+We observed that some ads get removed from the library, in contradiction with Facebook's pledge:

 > "The Library contains data on every active and inactive ad about social issues, elections or politics that's run since March 2019.
 We'll keep each of these ads in the Library for seven years."